-0.0 8.50 Where significant carryover occurs between batches and particularly in the case of filter or dryer heels, it should be demonstrated that no unacceptable build-up of impurities or, where applicable, microbial contaminants is occurring (see 5.23 ICH Guide).
+8.50 Where significant carryover occurs between batches and particularly in the case of filter or dryer heels, it should be demonstrated that no unacceptable build-up of impurities or, where applicable, microbial contaminants is occurring (see 5.23 ICH Guide).
 This will also assist in determining the frequency of cleaning of equipment which is dedicated to the long term manufacture of one product.
-8.51 A wide range of production facilities exist from modern multi-purpose facilities designed to minimise risk of cross contamination to older facilities which rely on procedural controls to minimise cross contamination.
+8.51 A wide range of production facilities exist from modern multi-purpose facilities de- signed to minimise risk of cross contamination to older facilities which rely on proce- dural controls to minimise cross contamination.
 It is recommended that companies review existing facilities and define the controls required to minimise cross contamination particularly as the process moves to the final API isolation.
-Some of the risks which should be assessed are as follows: Where more than one product is manufactured simultaneously in one production area or building strict procedures should be in force to avoid for example the misuse of raw materials and intermediates during processing operations. • Generally such charging areas should be clean and tidy with no evidence of for example flaking paint or rust, or dripping water from service pipework in the vicinity of the charge area. • Where intermediate is isolated in open production areas, adequate distances should be maintained between equipment for different processes for example filters or dryers 8.52 These clauses have potentially wide impact on API manufacturers. • Charging of solids and liquids at the final step of APIs should be controlled to avoid cross contamination.
+Some of the risks which should be assessed are as follows: Where more than one product is manufactured simultaneously in one production area or building strict procedures should be in force to avoid for example the misuse of raw materials and intermediates during processing operations. • Generally such charging areas should be clean and tidy with no evidence of for example flaking paint or rust, or dripping water from service pipework in the vicinity of the charge area.